ecuellog/vacay-iou/README.md

 # :palm_tree: vacay-iou
-A web application to track expenses between you and your friends.
-Users don't necessarily need to go on a beach vacation to use the application, but it's encouraged.
+A web API for a shared expenses app.

 ## To run (dev-mode):